will763/memory-game/README.md

 This project was developed during the TQI Fullstack Developer bootcamp on the Digital innovation one platform.
-The initial project was the memory game made with vanilhajs and with super mario theme, it contained only one page, in which the cards were presented for a certain time and then they all turn, from there you have to find the cards that correspond by clicking on they.
+The initial project was the memory game made with vanillaJS and with super mario theme, it contained only one page, in which the cards were presented for a certain time and then they all turn, from there you have to find the cards that correspond by clicking on they.